jackmazac/stonker/README.md

 - Clickable buttons that open and close drop down menus
 - Working backend
 - Educational materials have been decided–yet to be implemented

+# Plans for the future

+### Goals

+- Add interactive elements so the users can actually play the game
+- Implement educational aspects of the game
+- Possibly widen the availability of the program
+  - Host website containing the game on github
+- Potentially convert databases to a mySQL database so questioning and querying the data would be much simpler

+### Tasks

+- Add screens that teach users about the stock market
+- Connect databases with the screens
+- Allow for users to input and interact with the stock market data
+- Add a testing feature to allow users to see how much they’ve learned by playing this game

 # Sources